omercankoc/swift-handbook/Collections/Sets.md

 var even : Set<Int> = [0,2,4,6,8]
 var prime : Set<Int> = [2,3,5,7]
 ```
-- Creating and Initializing an Empty Set:
+- Creating and Initializing an Empty Set
 ``` swift
 var languages : Set<String> = []
 var numbers : Set<Int> = []
 ```
 ## Methods
-- Insert element:
+- Insert element
 ``` swift
 languages.insert("Swift")
 ```
 ```
 ["Objective-C", "C", "C++", "Swift"]
 ```
-- Remove the specified Set Element:
+- Remove the specified Set Element
 ``` swift
 languages.remove("Swift")
 ```
 ```
 ["Objective-C", "C", "C++"]
 ```
-- Remove all Set Elements:
+- Remove all Set Elements
 ``` swift
 languages.removeAll()
 ```
 ```
 []
 ```
-- Remove the First Element of the Set Elements:
+- Remove the First Element of the Set Elements
 ``` swift
 languages.removeFirst()
 ```
 ```
 ["C++", "C"]
 ```
-- Returns the count of elements in the Set:
+- Returns the count of elements in the Set
 ``` swift
 languages.count()
 ```
 ```
 3
 ```
-- Add the give item to the Set:
+- Add the give item to the Set
 ``` swift
 numbers.update(with: 10)
 ```
 ```
 [9, 6, 3, 8, 2, 7, 10, 1, 0, 4, 5]
 ```
-- Returns the maximum numeric value in the Set:
+- Returns the maximum numeric value in the Set
 ``` swift
 numbers.max()
 ```
 ```
 9
 ```
-- Returns the minimum numeric value in the Set:
+- Returns the minimum numeric value in the Set
 ``` swift
 numbers.min()
 ```
 ```
 0
 ```
-- Returns true if the set is not empty, false otherwise:
+- Returns true if the set is not empty, false otherwise
 ``` swift
 numbers.isEmpty
 ```
 ```
 false
 ```
-- Sort the elements of the set in a specific order (ascending or descending):
+- Sort the elements of the set in a specific order (ascending or descending)
 ``` swift
 numbers.sorted(by: >)
 ```